fluent-wallet/fluent-docs/CONTRIBUTING.md

    issue raiser.
    Make any required changes to your PR based on reviewer feedback, repeating steps 4–6.

-9. After your PR is approved by two reviewers, all checks have passed, and your branch has no conflicts with the main branch, you can merge your PR.
+9. After your PR is approved by reviewers, all checks have passed, and your branch has no conflicts with the main branch, you can merge your PR.
    If you don't have merge access, a maintainer will merge your PR for you.
    You can delete the topic branch after your PR is merged.